rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 I highly recommend [SSH Mastery](https://mwl.io/nonfiction/tools#ssh) by Michael Lucas.
 It’s available at [SSH Mastery](https://mwlucas.gumroad.com/l/CngLH) or [Amazon](https://www.amazon.com/).

 When I switched to Linux my only experience with SSH was Putty.
 There is so much more to SSH and Michael explains all of it.
+For a network engineer the biggest benefit is that you have an SSH client and server that can be used from the terminal without installing proprietary software.

 ----------------------------------------------------------------

 ## Connecting to Network Devices

+:arrow_forward: KEY TAKEAWAYS

+- Ubuntu makes it easy to use SSH from the terminal
+- You can create custom entries in the ssh config file for each device if needed
+- You can use password authentication or public key authentication with the ssh client

-To connect using ssh:
+**To connect using ssh:**

 - Open the terminal
 - Enter the following command.